Find Trade Colleges

 • Measure, weigh, and count products and materials.

-These are the skills Hand Packers and Packagers say are the most useful in their careers:
+When polled, Hand Packers and Packagers say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.